josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🪐_where_the_fuck_am i.md

 this trains gps tracking is out of sync.

-i always thought that was just me noticing, but i think we have another aiditabke dataset, and another security leak to plug.
+i always thought that was just me noticing, but i think we have another auditable dataset, and another security leak to plug.

-bit provlematic given russell sq history etc.
+bit problematic given russell sq history etc.

 ---

-fyi i avtually have really strong positive associations with travelling by rail so this really isnt a punishment for me.
+fyi i actually have really strong positive associations with travelling by rail so this really isnt a punishment for me.

-its also a nice break of the lumbar-savral component, so honestly go right ahead.
+its also a nice break of the lumbar-sacral component, so honestly go right ahead.

 ---